SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Most Verifiable Credentials included in the Verifiable Presentation are self-signed by the provider.
+Most Gaia-X Credentials included in the Verifiable Presentation are self-signed by the provider.
-One exception to this is the Verifiable Credential for the Legal Registration Number (LRN) of the provider which instead is signed by the GXDCH involving a dedicated Gaia-X Notarization Service API for verifying the LRN and attesting its validity.
+One exception to this is the Gaia-X Credential for the Legal Registration Number (LRN) of the provider which instead is signed by the GXDCH involving a dedicated Gaia-X Notarization Service API for verifying the LRN and attesting its validity.

-The specific set of Verifiable Credentials a provider includes in their Verifiable Presentation may vary depending on what kind of proven claims the provider wants to present.
+The specific set of Gaia-X Credentials a provider includes in their Verifiable Presentation may vary depending on what kind of proven claims the provider wants to present.
-For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Verifiable Credentials:
+For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Gaia-X Credentials:

 1. The **Legal Registration Number** (LRN) belonging to the provider.
 2. The **Legal Participant** credential representing the provider as a legal person identified by the LRN.